kaskadi/action-generate-docs/docs/template.md

 ---
 **Element (`lit-element`) documentation generation:**

 The documentation generation for custom element developed with `lit-element` is using `JSDOC`.
 It reads the file specified under the `main` field found in `package.json` and if it finds some `JSDOC`-style comments it will output the corresponding documentation.
+It also checks for any CSS custom variables and lists them in the documentation.

 It also uses `package.json` to extract information about the published component (under `kaskadi.s3-push.files`) in order to document how to use this element inside of another element or inside of the browser directly.